openego/eTraGo/README.rst

 working Python3 environment, use pypi to install the latest eTraGo version.
 We highly recommend you to use a virtual environment.
 Use following pip command in order to install eTraGo.
-Be sure having the pip version 18.1 installed since newer versions do not permit using dependency links.
+Be sure having the pip version 18.1 installed (pip3 install pip==18.1) since newer versions do not permit using dependency links.

 .. code-block:: bash